cbourke/ComputerScienceII/notes/1221-Spring2022/06-trees.md

 * It also requires that the tree be (at least nearly) full!
 * You can have a binary tree that is NOT full!
 Skewed trees

-### More structure

-* Generally we store elements in a tree node, you can also impose additional structure on that data: that it be *ordered*
-* Binary Search Tree: all nodes have a *key* element, $k$
-* For every node, the key value of all nodes in its "left-sub-tree" have a key value strictly less than $k$
-* For every node, the key value of all nodes in its "right-sub-tree" have a key value strictly greater than $k$

 ### Implementation (Java)